-The bad news is, Youtube is extremely horrible at transcribing your video.
+The bad news is that Youtube is extremely horrible at transcribing your video.
 Take a look at how it transcribed my video:

 Youtube is indexing your video’s transcriptions and uses it to rank your video for some of the keywords in the transcription.
-The obvious reason behind this is, you’re using those keywords in the video – and you’d look and sound pretty stupid if you spam words in the video itself with your face and voice in it.
+The obvious reason behind this is that you’re using those keywords in the video – and you’d look and sound pretty funny if you repeatedly utter words in the video itself with your face and voice in it.

-Chances are, if the keyword is in the video transcription, you used it in the video and, if a lot of people watched and shared your video, you evidently used it well.
+Chances are that if the keyword is in the video transcription then you probably used it in the video; if a lot of people watched and shared your video, this shows that evidently, you used it well.
 Youtube will match up the words and will make your video appear in the Closed Caption results.